If you are in immediate danger, call 911.

 We may consider Humanitarian & Compassionate applications under some circumstances, but often clients are better served by organizations such as Immigration & Refugee Legal Centre or the Migrant Workers Centre whose focus is immigration-related matters.

-Our substantive legal services are typically for clients who bring home less than:
+Our substantive legal services are typically for clients who bring home less than the below listed income after taxes are deducted (updated November 2023):

 These amounts are based on 200% of the federal low income cut-off guideline.
 We strive to be flexible and reasonable: we deduct expenses such as child care, and do not include Canada Child Benefits when considering eligible income.